 Fluctuations in the currencies of countries where the Company operates outside the U.S. may impact our financial results.
 The Company is exposed to movements in the British pound sterling and Euro.
-The Statements of Financial Position of non-U.S. business units are translated into U.S. dollars using period-end exchange rates for assets and liabilities and weighted average exchange rates for revenues and expenses.
-The percentage of our consolidated revenue for the three and nine months ended September 30, 2024 recognized in Europe was less than 1%.
+The Statements of Financial Position of non-U.S. business units are translated into U.S. dollars using period-end exchange rates for assets and liabilities and weighted-average exchange rates for revenues and expenses.
+The percentage of our consolidated revenue for the three months ended March 31, 2024 recognized in Europe was approximately 1%.

 The Company may, from time to time, enter into forward exchange contracts to reduce the Company's exposure to foreign currency fluctuations of certain assets and liabilities denominated in foreign currencies.
 Historically, the foreign currency forward contracts have not been designated as hedges and, accordingly, any changes in their fair value are recognized on the Consolidated Statements of Operations and Comprehensive Income (Loss) in Interest and Other Income, net, and carried at their fair value in the Consolidated Balance Sheet with gains reported in prepaid expenses and other current assets and losses reported in accrued expenses.
-As of September 30, 2024, there were no forward contracts outstanding.
+As of March 31, 2024, there were no forward contracts outstanding.